ghc-proposals/ghc-proposals/proposals/0000-disambiguate-record-update.rst

 If we don't add the parenthesis, the precedence tricks seem more justifiable to me with this.
 The normal treatment of whitespace as function application can be viewed as an "implicit infix operator".
-It is already an accepted proposal that
+With ``-XBlockArguments``
 ::
   foo do { … } do { … } do { … }
-be accepted under similar precedence-based reasoning.
+is deemed valid and parsed under similar precedence-based reasoning.
 The constructor isn't as iron-clad a disambiguator as ``do``, ``case``, or some other head of a layout syntax rule, but at least offers some syntactic hint as described above, so the "implicit infix operator" can be decently parsed from both sides.

 Costs and Drawbacks
 -------------------

-The most important change to note is with the new syntax, it is no longer possible to update multiple different variants of the same type.
-But most Haskellers already shun using record syntax in type with multiple variants.
-In that case, the semantics are identical.
+The new syntax is more verbose than the old record update syntax.

 Alternatives
 ------------